edson0404/android-exclude-so/README.cn.md

     }
     ```

-2. 与 gradle 的 include/exclude 的Ant路径正则用法完全一致
+2. Versus gradle of include/exclude of Ant The path is exactly the same usage

     ```groovy
     soexcluder {

-        // 对debug buildType保留除foo.so之外的所有so文件
-        debug {
+        // Correct debug buildType Reserved foo.so All other .so files. debug {
             include "**/*"
             exclude "**/foo.so"